 Elizaville Diner, Elizaville NY.

 People gathered across the highway to watch as the original 1956 exterior became visible again.
-The diner was disassembled into three pieces and loaded onto trucks to begin its journey to its present location – along with the original kitchen equipment, jukeboxes, booths, table tops and 22 counter stools (which Dale and Brian had to dig out from the dirt basement!) and the Jefferson Golden Hour Mystery Clock.
+The diner was disassembled into three pieces and loaded onto trucks to begin its journey to its present location – along with the original kitchen equipment, jukeboxes, booths, table tops and 22 counter stools (which had to be dug out from the dirt basement!) and of course the Jefferson Golden Hour Mystery Clock.

 Elizaville Diner, Elizaville NY.

-The two repaired and reinstalled the original counter stools, and all the upholstery was redone.
+The original counter stools were repaired and reinstalled, and all the upholstery was redone.
 The side door, which had been bolted shut and had vines growing through it into the diner, was restored.
 The plexiglass and duct tape was removed from the original dessert cases and replaced with glass.
-Like-original doors made with retro handles and restored interior lighting made the dessert cases and back counter stand out.
+Like-original doors, made with retro handles and restored interior lighting, made the dessert cases and back counter stand out.
 The original terrazzo floors, still in excellent condition, were stripped and waxed, as well as all of the Formica panels.
 It was all in amazingly good shape, it just needed some TLC!

-Beautifully restored, the Elizaville Diner has been the set for several films and television shows, including Jim Jarmusch’s 2019 film The Dead Don’t Die.
+Now beautifully restored, the Elizaville Diner has been the set for several films and television shows, including Jim Jarmusch’s 2019 film The Dead Don’t Die.
 It also graces the cover of the book Diners of New York.
-The diner can be rented for private parties and events.
-We’re proud to be building on the tradition of comfort food, community and a memorable atmosphere begun by Elizaville Diner & Deli’s previous owners!
+The diner can also be rented for private parties and events.
+We’re proud to be building on the Elizaville Diner & Deli’s tradition of delicious comfort food, community and memorable atmosphere!

 Elizaville Diner, Elizaville NY.